Visions and Values

 Spring term - Christmas, Revelation, Lent, Holy Week,

-Summer term - Easter, Pentecost and Sacraments
+Summer term - Easter, Pentecost, Enquiry and Dialogue

 This is a core subject and as such is taught for 10% of the curriculum time.